veronicasyseo/veronicasyseo.github.io/README.md

 Yeah, I like FinTech.

 Currently, I'm on the lookout for corporate finance or systems engineering full time roles for a *January 2018 start* - particularly in venture capital, management consulting and product management.

+As of winter 2016-17, I'm slowly but surely getting on with data visualization, computer vision and machine learning as part of a Final Year Consulting project to build a custom optical character recognition software for use at a logistics warehouse.
+More details will be released as we make more and more progress.

 *Freelancing* has been something I've dabbled in for some time: I typically write copy and translate documents in Chinese and Korean to English, and vice versa.
 I use [Upwork](https://www.upwork.com/freelancers/~016051e2419194c433).